zeroClearAmerican/grafana/docs/sources/installation/docker.md

   -e "GF_SECURITY_ADMIN_PASSWORD=secret" \
   grafana/grafana
 ```

-You can use your own grafana.ini file by using environment variable `GF_PATHS_CONFIG`.

 The back-end web server has a number of configuration options.
 Go to the
 [Configuration]({{< relref "configuration.md" >}}) page for details on all